Mximon/shanty/README.md

 # shanty
-STT-LLM-TTS Pipeline for Maritime Radio Communications
+STT-LLM-TTS Pipeline for Maritime Radio Communications (English & German)

 ## Requirements :
 - Cuda for the Local-Remote-Local implementation